-Macworld 2009, being staged this week in San Francisco, is especially significant for a couple of reasons beyond the usual new product announcements.
+Macworld 2009, which takes place this week in San Francisco, is especially significant for a couple of reasons beyond the usual new product announcements.
 This year’s event represents the last time Apple will participate in the show, and today’s big keynote address was delivered by Senior Vice President of Worldwide Marketing Phil Schiller instead of CEO Steve Jobs, who once again has had to respond to rumors about his health.
 Jobs released a statement yesterday in which he said his recent weight loss was caused by an easily treatable “hormone imbalance” with a “simple and straightforward” remedy.

 So with Apple stockholders apparently calmed by Jobs’ statement, Schiller took the stage today to talk about the company’s newest software, hardware, and iTunes-related upgrades.
 Schiller began with the revamped iLife ’09, which includes new iPhoto, iMovie, and GarageBand features. iPhoto now makes it easier to organize your photos by events, places, and faces (with true facial recognition).
 It also offers geo-tagging (a map with pins to show where your photos were taken), and Facebook and Flickr support, among other improvements.